-Facilities reported how MSI funding was critical in supporting the professional development and statutory training of its staff which was essential to maintaining and retaining the required highly skilled personnel.
-Each facility developed or enhanced its own suite of training activities for their staff as new techniques, regulations, scientific methodology and state-of-the-art equipment evolve rapidly.
-Staff may have attended specialized workshops at the national or international levels or have undergone training by manufacturers and suppliers on the latest methods, new software functions, "tricks" to get better data, and "dos and don'ts" of instrument operation.
-Such training contributed to both maintaining the advanced level of skills for facility staff and to significantly improving the use of specialized scientific instruments and the facility as a whole.
+Facilities reported how MSI funding was critical in supporting the professional development of its human resources.
+This included both statutory training and professional development.
+Staff training was essential to maintaining and retaining the highly skilled personnel required for these national research facilities.
+As new techniques, regulations, scientific methodology and state-ofthe-art equipment evolve rapidly in most facilities; each has developed or enhanced its own suite of training activities for their staff.
+Staff may attend specialized workshops at the national or international levels or undergo training by manufacturers and suppliers on the latest methods, new software functions, "tricks" to get better data, and "dos and don'ts" of instrument operation.
+Such training contributes to both maintaining the advanced level of skills for facility staff and to significantly improving the use of specialized scientific instruments and the facility as a whole.
 For example, in 2015 Compute Canada became a Software Carpentry national partner.
-Software Carpentry conducts workshops internationally, training researchers in the basic software skills needed to effectively use advanced research computing resources.
+Software Carpentry conducts workshops internationally, training researchers in the basic software skills needed to effectively and efficiently use advanced research computing resources.
 In 2017, Compute Canada signed a memorandum of understanding allowing it to certify its own trainers, thus expanding the potential reach of the training.
 This kind of partnership was made possible by support through the MSI Fund and enabled by the facility's corporate structure.